rdmpage/graph-template-library/README.md

 graph-template-library
 ======================

-GTL (Graph Template Library) is a STL based library, which provides necessary classes and algorithms for the work with graphs.
+This is a copy of the GTL (Graph Template Library) from http://www.fim.uni-passau.de/en/fim/faculty/chairs/theoretische-informatik/projects.html.
+The original authors are Michael Forster, Andreas Pick, and Marcus Raitner.
+Their code is licensed under both the GPL and LGPL.